 Our legal team of trained and highly experienced divorce lawyers serving Tulsa have successfully guided countless clients through the dissolution of their marriage and helped them achieve their legal goals in the process.
 We may be able to do the same for you.
 We understand that the decision to file for divorce is never an easy one, and we are here to provide you with the resources and support you need to make the process as stress-free as possible.

 Going through a divorce?
-Our divorce lawyers in Tulsa are here to help.
-Don't hesitate to contact us today.
+Our divorce lawyers in Tulsa and Bentonville are here to help.
+Don’t hesitate to get in touch with us today.

-If you're planning to end your marriage, here's what you need to know:
+If you’re planning to end your marriage, we have summarized below some of what you need to know.

-What to Expect When Hiring a Tulsa Divorce Attorney?
+What To Expect When Hiring A Divorce Attorney

-If you are considering filing for divorce in Tulsa County, it is important to understand the process and what to expect when hiring a divorce attorney in Tulsa.
+If you are considering filing for divorce, it is important to understand the process and what to expect when hiring a divorce attorney.
 The first step in the divorce process is to file a petition with the court.
-This petition must be filed with the court in the county where either spouse lives.
-In Tulsa County, the petition must be filed in the District Court located in Tulsa, Oklahoma.
+Generally, the petition is filed with the court in a county where either spouse lives.
+For example, when both spouses reside in Tulsa County, the petition generally must be filed in the Tulsa County District Court.

 Once the petition is filed, the other spouse must be served with a copy of the petition.
 Service of process must be done either through the sheriff’s office or through a process server.
-After the other spouse is served, they have 20 days to file a response with the court.
+After the other spouse is served, they have a limited time period in which to file a response with the court.

-Filing for divorce in Oklahoma requires you or your spouse to have been a resident — or been stationed at a military base in the state — for at least (6) six months.
+Filing for divorce in Oklahoma or Arkansas requires you or your spouse to have been a resident — or been stationed at a military base in the state — for a minimum time period.
 Additionally, you must have resided in the county where you are filing for at least 30 days.
 Provided you meet these conditions, you can file for divorce.

-If you have decided to file for divorce in Tulsa County, you will need to fill out the appropriate paperwork.
-This paperwork can be found on the Tulsa County District Court website.
+If you have decided to file for divorce, you will need to fill out the appropriate legal paperwork.
+Our office uses powerful document-generation software to create filing packets in just a few minutes.
 You will need to include information about both parties such as names, addresses, and contact information.
 After the paperwork is filled out, it will need to be filed with the court and a filing fee will need to be paid.
 Once the paperwork is filed, the court will set a hearing date.
 At the hearing, the judge will make a decision about the divorce.

-Oklahoma is an equitable distribution state, which means if you and your spouse can't reach an agreement on your own, the court will step in and divide marital property and debts according to a wide range of factors, such as each spouse's economic health and contributions to the marriage.
+Oklahoma and Arkansas are both “equitable distribution” states, which means if you and your spouse can’t reach an agreement on your own, the court will step in and divide marital property and debts according to a wide range of factors, such as each spouse’s economic health and contributions to the marriage.

 After filing, there is a waiting period of ninety days before the divorce can be finalized.
 Depending on the circumstances of your divorce case, you may be required to wait for a different amount of time or take special classes before your divorce can be finalized.
 For example, divorces involving minor children are often subject to a waiting period of at least three months.

 How long it takes to get a divorce depends heavily on the circumstances and parties involved.
-If there are no minor children, a divorce in Tulsa, Oklahoma can be finalized in as few as 10 days.
+If there are no minor children, a divorce maybe finalized in as few as 10 days.
 However, most divorces are finalized in a matter of months, and litigation in highly contested divorce cases can take even longer.

-Our well-regarded and well-versed divorce attorneys in Tulsa can help you resolve a variety of family law matters related to your divorce, including:
+Our well-regarded and well-versed divorce attorneys in Oklahoma and Arkansas can help you resolve a variety of family law matters related to your divorce, including: